 Course outcomes/objectives

-At the end of this course, you should have sufficient familiarity with regression techniques to (1) feel more confident reading literature that uses advanced regression techniques, and (2) apply these procedures properly in your own research.
+At the end of this course, hopefully you will have sufficient familiarity with regression techniques to (1) understand the literature using advanced regression techniques, and (2) apply these procedures properly in your own research.
+This course will also lay the foundation for more advanced studies in statistical models.
+It would be even better if you use the methods learned in this course in your own thesis/dissertation research.

 SOCI 499 - Honours Seminar and Thesis